 Areas of Practice

 Ms. Towill has extensive experience in litigating complex business disputes in state and federal courts.
-She regularly advises clients on preventative measures and risk management.
-Her varied practice includes representing clients in commercial transaction disputes, financial institutions and services litigation, unfair business practice claims and fraud.
-She also handles insurance litigation, toxic tort litigation, product liability matters, real estate transactions, employment disputes and in performing internal investigations and audits.
+She also regularly advises clients on preventative measures and risk management.
+Her varied practice includes representing clients in commercial transaction disputes involving breach of contract, unfair business practices, and fraud claims.
+She specializes in financial institution and services litigation, toxic tort and product liability matters, and insurance litigation.

 Ms. Towill is the former law clerk to United States District Court Judge Manuel L. Real.
 While with the firm, she also worked as in-house counsel for Northrop Grumman Corporation, where she managed litigation and supervised outside counsel.

 •Named one of the Los Angeles Business Journal's Leading Environmental Lawyers in Los Angeles